by Jason Wasserman, MD PhD FRCPC, reviewed on June 1, 2020

 Tumour stage (pT) for adenocarcinoma of the stomach

-All adenocarcinomas of the stomach start in the inner lining of the stomach (the epithelium).
-Your pathologist will give a tumour stage from Tis to T4 based on how far the cancer cells have traveled from the inner lining into the wall of the stomach or the tissues surrounding the stomach.
+Your pathologist will give a tumour stage from Tis to T4 based on how far the cancer cells have spread from the epithelium on the inner surface of the stomach into the tissue below.

 Nodal stage (pN) for adenocarcinoma of the stomach

-Adenocarcinoma is given an nodal stage between 0 and 3 based on the presence or absence of cancer cells inside lymph nodes.
+Adenocarcinoma is given an nodal stage between N0 and N3 based on the number of lymph nodes with cancer cells.

 Metastatic stage (pM) for adenocarcinoma of the stomach